Wren Kitchens: History

 The company employs over 4,000 people and is one of the largest employers in the Humber region, and was in 2019 named Retail Employer of the Year by jobs website Indeed.
 In 2016, the firm reported record turnover growth as sales surged past £338 million.
 This also grew in 2017, with reported revenue of £406 million.

 In 2019, Wren reported a new record turnover of £490.1 million for the financial year ending 31 December 2018, an increase of 20.7%, and a pre-tax profit of £37.1 million, up 124% year-on-year.
 The company said it believed there was a significant opportunity for further growth in the UK and beyond.

+On 23 April 2026, after just 6 years of operation, Wren Kitchens ceased operations in the United States, closing all showrooms and studios located inside The Home Depot locations across the Northeast.
+The company claimed that sales were down over 30% in 2025, and that it no longer had enough cash to keep operating in the US.
+Over 300 employees were laid off by the end of that day.
+Wren Kitchens would file for Chapter 7 bankruptcy liquidation on 27 April, listing assets and liabilities between $100 million and $500 million.